EC-BingChilling/Summer2023/chapter6.md

 **After note**

 There are two points of nash equilibria one being Dove,Hawk and the other being Hawk,Dove.
-Most of the time one side is going to pick to be agressive while the other tries to find a way to be passive.
+In most cases one side is going to pick to be agressive while the other tries to find a way to be passive.
 ###### this can even be seen in TV shows where one side wants peace while the other wants war.

 ## Mixed strategies

 ###### this is  what I was waiting for when they over lap

 In mixed startegies there can be cases where nash equilibria does not exist.
 When you allow randomization to be allowed then there is going to be a form of equalibria that can be found according to John Nash's main results.

 **Matching Pennies**

 The matching pennies game is played by 2 players.
 Each player recieves one penny.
 Then they are to pick what their penny will land on (HEads or tails).
 - Player 1 loses their penny to Player 2 if they match
 - Player 1 wins Player 2's penny if they dont match